Prince Harry Is ‘Not A Fan’ Of President Donald Trump [Report]

 The revelation by sources allegedly close to the British royal family comes soon after news that Trump and his wife Melania will visit the U.K. this summer and that they will be guests of Queen Elizabeth II.

 The state visit was the subject of a massive petition signed by more than 1.5 million people calling for it to be cancelled due to Trump’s recent Muslim travel ban.
-Graham Guest, who started the anti-Trump petition, argued that Trump’s state visit to the U.K could “embarrass” the Queen due to his “well documented misogyny and vulgarity,” according to the NY Daily News.
+Graham Guest, who started the anti-Trump petition, argued that Trump’s state visit to the U.K could “embarrass” the queen due to his “well documented misogyny and vulgarity,” according to New York Daily News.

 Massive anti-Trump protests swept through the U.K. earlier this week as thousands demonstrated in support of the petition to cancel Trump’s state visit to the U.K., the Guardian reports.